 Viewing the brain globally as an information processing or computational system has revolutionized the study and understanding of intelligence.
 This course introduces the theory, methods, and empirical results that underlie this approach to psychology.
 Topics include categorization, attention, memory, knowledge, language, and thought.

-Instructor(s): M. Berman Terms Offered: Spring
+Instructor(s): S. Heald, Autumn; M. Berman, Spring Terms Offered: Autumn Spring

-Equivalent Course(s): NSCI 22015
+Equivalent Course(s): EDSO 20400, NSCI 22015

 PSYC 20500.
 Developmental Psychology.
 100 Units.